matteopicciolini/Numeric-Simulation-Laboratory/README.md

 This directory contains the exercises of the Laboratory of Numeric Simulation A.A.
 2022-2023.

 ### Prerequisites
 In order to execute the comnands described in this file you will need several tools, such as `cmake`, `make`, `gcc`.
+Please note also that `Lesson_10` needs `opnmpi` library.
 On a Debian-based system you can install them with:

 ```
-sudo apt-get install cmake make gcc
+sudo apt-get install cmake make gcc opnmpi-bin
 ```

 ### Build